-Thurston Lava Tube reached the next stage of its development.
+Thurston Lava Tube was created by an much earlier lava flow which originated higher up Mauna Loa.
 The eruption ended, the lava left the tube and it cooled down.
-Today its rather cool and moisty inside, as the area above the cave is covered by rain forest.
+Today its rather cool and moist inside, as the area above the cave is covered by rain forest.
 The roots of trees and other plants go through the roof of the cave and hang down from the ceiling.

 Thurston Lava Tube is entered through a collapsed part of the roof.
 The cave is obviously a single passage, nearly round and of nearly constant diameter.
 It winds uphill with about 2%.
 The exit is another, much smaller, collapsed part of the roof.
 Thurston Lava Tube is pretty short, 150 m is not much compared to other lava tubes with tens or hundreds of kilometers.
 On the other hand, lava tubes are very uniform, so you can see most typical features of this type of caves in Thurston Lava Tube very well.

 In 2017/2018 the old and rather annoying electric light of the cave was replaced by a modern LED light system It operates automatically, it is on between 10 and 20 daily.
 So visitors who want to see the unlit cave have to come early or late.
 Despite the light it is recommended to bring a torch.